BEAST2-Dev/hmc/_pages/hmc/treelog/sort.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose treelog sort
+title: BEAST 2 Help Me Choose Tree log -- sort
 tags: []
 ---

-## Tree log sort
+## Tree log -- sort

 Sort items to be logged, one of `none`, `alphabetic`, `smart`.
 Since tree logs should only contain a single item, this option is essentially ignored for tree logs.